dzek69/eslint-config-import/README.md

 These are my preferred Import Plugin code style linting rules.
 You'll probably hate them.

 If you plan to use TypeScript make sure to install `@dzek69/eslint-config-import-typescript` as well.
+It takes care of disabling some base eslint rules.

 ## Idea behind these